Dodger Savage: Storylines

 Dodger falls in love with Maxine Minniver (Nikki Sanderson).
 Dodger's twin sister Sienna develops feelings for him and becomes jealous of his relationship with Maxine.
 Sienna tricks Maxine into leaving and messages her from Dodger phone saying he doesn't love her, Dodger realises this and plans to leave with her.
 Sienna then stabs him in the leg to stop him leaving.
 Patrick tells Sienna that Dodger is Nico's father.
 This makes her want him more.
 When Theresa gets out of prison she goes into labour and tells Mercedes to get Dodger.
 Dodger arrives at the hospital and finds out he's the father of Theresa's little girl.
 As Dodger is about to leave for LA, Sienna kidnaps him.
 Dodger soon escapes after Sienna believes that Dodger is correct and she needs help.
 When they are going home, Sienna becomes paranoid and is about to leave.
 Dodger tries to stop her however loses control of the car and accidentally hits Sinead O'Connor (Stephanie Davis).

 Later on, Will breaks out of prison and kidnaps Theresa and Maxine.
 He holds them hostage at the Savage barge, luring Dodger there.
 Will blows the barge up, but Dodger is able to save the girls beforehand.
 Will then kidnaps Nico, and threatens to throw her off the roof of the hospital.
 Dodger and Will have a fight, before Nico pushes Will off the roof.
 Believing Will to be dead, Dodger takes the blame and runs away from town, leaving Maxine and Theresa devastated.

-In 2019 when Maxine lies reveal, Sienna calls Dodger to inform this.
-She then told Liberty that Dodger regrets leaving Hollyoaks and wish that he wanted to help her.